AlexandraValdez/md-links/README.md

 ## 1. Summary

-Tool created with [Node.js](https://nodejs.org/), hat reads and analyzes files in `Markdown`, format to verify the contained links and report some statistics.
+Tool created with [Node.js](https://nodejs.org/), that reads and analyzes files in `Markdown`, format to verify the contained links and report some statistics.

 ## 2. General aspects